 Future pathways

-The Post-Secondary Pathways document for this course provides an illustration of pathways into higher level qualifications and career options for students who have undertaken this course.
+The Post-Secondary Pathways document for this course provides an illustration of pathways into higher-level qualifications and career options for students who have undertaken this course.
 Refer to the relevant VET industry specific course page on the Authority website under the Support Materials section at https://senior-secondary.scsa.wa.edu.au/syllabus-and-support-materials/vet-industry-specific/hospitality-and-tourism.

 SIT20122 Certificate II in Tourism